 3 Simple Ways to Celebrate Holy Week

-- Many churches stay open day and night throughout the three days of the Triduum.
-Give yourself (and your family) the gift of quiet time for prayer and reflection in church early in the morning or late at night.
+- Give yourself (and your family) the gift of quiet time for prayer and reflection in front of your home altar early in the morning or late at night.

 - Move your crucifix to the front door (or the door you use most) as a remembrance of Jesus’ sacrifice on the cross.